fikratgasimovsoftwareengineer/FullStack_Web_APP/webapp_nlp/README.md

-# Hi, you are in Wep App NLP repository where  you will handle Web app based on React Funtionality , Flask Server Rest Api, and Deep Learning LLM models
+## Hi, you are in Wep App NLP repository where  you will handle Web app based on React Funtionality , Flask Server Rest Api, and Deep Learning LLM models
-### first  you need to install important packages manually. within docker running
+### Initially,  you need to install important packages manually. within docker running

 ```shell
  Pip install transformers of Huggin face